c64scene-ar/64k-ought-to-be-enough/README.md

 ![Boot loader](https://lh3.googleusercontent.com/CAMqnjSjk-8f_gX2LvfrUq4QMQm8wgKtd-1Vhcmza4OcEiNYvKb7LJWMKNjcpUcaTUWXRfl8e6oz3bJcRXHTBdIjzTrELpX9eBGzYVSC9Rj4PsjbJqKBh0TfAoRnT-8JBFnNprd7xUs)

-The demo is intented to work with a 64K RAM (or more) PCjr.
+The demo is intended to work with a 64K RAM (or more) PCjr.
 Booting from its own boot loader is needed to save precious memory.
 DOS alone takes ~20K of RAM.
 That is 30% of the total memory.
 You don't want to waste that memory.